omargalal20/weather-app/README.md

 ### Prerequisites

 - AWS CLI must be installed.
 You can install it from the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-- Ensure you create an IAM Role to get the access and secret key.
+- Please create an IAM role to get access and the secret key.
 - Configure (weather-app) profile in aws cli locally for terraform.

 ### Creating the `secrets.tfvars` File

-In order to provide sensitive information such as the path to your VM key pair, create a `secrets.tfvars` file.
+To provide sensitive information such as the path to your VM key pair, create a `secrets.tfvars` file.
 This file will be used to pass sensitive variables to Terraform commands.

-1. **Create a file within the desired the environment named `secrets.tfvars`:**
+1. **Create a file within the desired environment named `secrets.tfvars`:**

    ```sh
    touch secrets.tfvars